react-native-admob/admob/docs/docs/api/AppOpenAd.md

 **Returns**

 `Promise` that waits for ad present.
-When error is occured while presenting ad, the Promise will reject with `Error` object.
+When error is occurred while presenting ad, the Promise will reject with `Error` object.

 ### addEventListener()